sahilrajput03/sahilrajput03.github.io/Git and GitHub.md

 ***

-###### if pushing say you  are ahead of remote repository:
+# When Pushing says you  are ahead of remote repository:

-then first pull and then immediately push..
+Then first PULL and then immediately PUSH..

 git pull origin (if configured default repo for the remote, otherwise define the local branch too i.e., git pull origin master)